temporalio/documentation/docs/cli/index.md

 source <(temporal completion zsh)
 ```

-If you're running auto-completion from the terminal, run:
+If you're running auto-completion from the terminal, run the following command:

 ```sh
 echo 'source <(temporal completion zsh)' >> ~/.zshrc
 ```

-After setting the variable, run:
+After setting the variable, run the following command:

 `source ~/.zshrc`.

 ### Bash auto-completion

-Install []`bash-completion`](https://github.com/scop/bash-completion#installation) and add the software to your `~/.bash_profile`.
+Install [bash-completion](https://github.com/scop/bash-completion#installation) and add the software to `~/.bash_profile`.

-To utilize aliases, add them to `~/.bash_profile` as needed.
+To use aliases, add them to `~/.bash_profile` as needed.

 ```bash
 alias t='temporal'